Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 The voice we need are the voices of veterans, the ones who have BEEN THERE.
 This group has the best chance of success in explaining the futility of spreading “Democracy” at gunpoint around the globe.

 We need them, and we should respect them, recruit them to the LP, and honor them.
-Active duty military overwhelmingly supported Ron Paul, and support Johnson over Trump and Hillary.
+Active duty military overwhelmingly supported Ron Paul, and there is good reason for that.

 The warrior class does not purchase the equipment, with money stolen from the people, to protect other countries.
 They do not meddle in the affairs of other nations for economic or religious motives.
 That is the realm of the political class.